celery/celery/docs/getting-started/first-steps-with-celery.rst

     >>> from tasks import add
     >>> add.delay(4, 4)

-The task should now be processed by the worker you started earlier, and you can verify that by looking at the workers console output.
+The task has now been processed by the worker you started earlier, and you can verify that by looking at the workers console output.

-Applying a task returns an :class:`~@AsyncResult` instance, which can be used to check the state of the task, wait for the task to finish or get its return value (or if the task failed, the exception and traceback).
+Calling a task returns an :class:`~@AsyncResult` instance, which can be used to check the state of the task, wait for the task to finish or get its return value (or if the task failed, the exception and traceback).
 But this isn't enabled by default, and you have to configure Celery to